 GPI offers a training program that prepares local women to become ethical, investigative, feature journalists.
 In a 24-module curriculum they learn everything from ethics and interviewing techniques to photojournalism and safety and security protocols.
 (Educate.)

 After completing the training, we offer 100 percent of our graduates employment, working as professional reporters for Global Press Journal, the award-winning publication of GPI.
 (Employ.)

-Over the last 10 years we’ve opened 41 independent news bureaus and trained more than 150 women.
-We pay strong, living wages to all of our reporters to produce high-quality feature journalism from remote parts of the globe, offering greater access to information for local and global audiences.
+Over the last 12 years we’ve opened 41 independent news bureaus and trained more than 190 women.
+We pay strong, living wages and offer health benefits to all of our reporters.
+In exchange, they produce high-quality feature journalism from remote parts of the globe, offering greater access to information for local and global audiences.

 It’s a system that has worked well.

 A majority of our journalists also report extraordinary life changes – earning a living wage in a profession of literate leadership has propelled some of our reporters to win awards, earn greater respect in their homes and communities, improve basic life circumstances, even testify before their governments and attend international gatherings as experts.
 (One even ran for parliament.)

 In our most recent annual report, 88 percent of our journalists reported being better able to care for themselves and their families thanks to their employment here.
 What’s more, I am often the fortunate recipient of email messages from my team of global reporters that say things like, “We’ve moved to a safer part of town.”

 “I got my son back.”

 “My babies will have a wonderful Christmas this year.”